-In 2025, Murphy released 10ft Tall Children’s Choir — a fully original, ensemble-driven album featuring Braxton Kahn, Chantil Dukart, Wyatt Walker Wear, Nate Miller, and producer Tom Amend.
-His upcoming Octave Records release, Sleep Paralysis, explores surreal soundscapes through his trio with bassist Wyatt Walker Wear and drummer Braxton Kahn, combining hi-fidelity production with dreamlike improvisation.
+In 2025, Murphy released 10ft Tall Children’s Choir, a fully original, ensemble-driven album featuring Braxton Kahn, Chantil Dukart, Wyatt Walker Wear, Nate Miller, and producer Tom Amend.
+His upcoming Octave Records release, Sleep Paralysis, explores surreal sonic landscapes through his trio with bassist Wyatt Walker Wear and drummer Braxton Kahn, combining hi-fidelity production with dreamlike improvisation.
 Alongside the trio, Murphy is also developing a solo guitar project that highlights the hypnotic textures and intimate storytelling possible with just six strings.

-Active as both a performer and educator, Murphy balances the stage with a passion for sharing music through teaching, mentoring students of all ages and skill levels.
-With a style that is both hypnotic and deeply expressive, he continues to push the boundaries of modern guitar music — equally at home in intimate solo performances, adventurous trio explorations, and full-ensemble collaborations.
+Active as both a performer and educator, Murphy balances the stage with a passion for sharing music through teaching and mentorship, working with students of all ages and skill levels.
+With a style that is both hypnotic and deeply expressive, he continues to push the boundaries of modern guitar music—equally at home in intimate solo performances, adventurous trio explorations, and full-ensemble collaborations.

 JJ Murphy at Globe Hall in Denver, CO opening for Greg Koch and the Koch Marshall Trio 1/21/24